scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 This guide explains how to configure database properties in helm charts for Scalar DL deployment.

-Note:- Optional sections are mandatory to enable the audit service.
+Note: Optional sections are mandatory to enable the auditor service.

 ## Steps